 For most puppies, we will now offer only a 10-week start (rather than an 8-week start) for vaccinations.
 This is because the 10-week start only requires two visits, where as the 8-week start requires three.
 We know new puppy owners are anxious to get them out and socialising as quickly as possible, but actually, starting at 10 weeks doesn’t delay this process.
 Our blog post explains more.

-In order to reduce unnecessary contact, we are still offering phone consultations for certain things – for example routine post-op checks and repeat prescriptions for certain medications.
+In order to reduce unnecessary contact, we are can offer phone consultations for certain things.
+This includes routine post-op checks and repeat prescriptions for certain medications.
 We may also suggest a phone consultation if you are having to self-isolate or are clinically vulnerable.

-Unfortunately at the moment we are unable to offer our normal nurse consultations and puppy socialisation classes.
-We hope to have these up and running again soon.
+Unfortunately at the moment we are unable to offer all our normal nurse consultations or provide puppy socialisation classes.
 In the meantime, you are welcome to see a vet for things like nail clips and anal gland emptying but this will incur a standard consultation charge.

 How you can help us

-Unfortunately everything takes much longer and requires more staff than usual (for example, all our vets now need a nursing assistant to help them examine your pets, as we no longer have owners coming into the consultation room).
+Unfortunately everything takes much longer and requires more staff than usual.
+All our vets now use one of our fantastic nursing assistants to help them examine your pets because owners cannot come into the consultation room.

-Wherever possible, we are trying to take the pressure off our staff by using online services more than we have previously:
+Wherever possible, we would be grateful if you can take the pressure off our staff by using our online services:

-- If you would like to book your pet in for a vaccination you can use our vaccination request form.
+- If you would like to book your pet in for a vaccination use our vaccination request form.

-- For repeat medications, you can use our online prescription request form rather than calling us.
+- For repeat medications use our online prescription request form rather than calling us.

-- To pay an outstanding balance or deposit, you can use our secure online payment page.
+- To pay an outstanding balance or deposit, please use our secure online payment page.

-Thank you for being patient with us as we do our best to adapt to this new way of looking after your pets while keeping you and our staff as safe as possible.
+Thank you for being patient with us as we do our best to looking after your pets while keeping you and our staff as safe as possible.